onionblock/onionblock.github.io/README.md

 ## Welcome to OnionBlock

-You can read Blockchain articles to get blockchain knowledge deeper in our websites.
+You can read Blockchain articles to know blockchain deeper in our websites.

 ### What's Next